BlogPSUs

 • The written exam is an objective type exam and is set in English.

-• In the question paper, 80 objective type questions carrying equal marks (3 marks) are asked.
+• In the question paper, 80 objective-type questions are asked.

 • The total time allotted is 90 minutes.

-• All those candidates who qualify the written exam are called for the interview
+• All those candidates who qualify for the written exam are called for the interview

 3rd Phase: The last and final round of the selection is the interview round.
-All the candidates who qualify the written exam are called for the interview round.
+All the candidates who qualify for the written exam are called for the interview round.
 The final selection of the candidate is solely dependent on this phase, the interview round.
-All the candidates who score more than 60% marks in the interview are eligible and will be considered for empanelment in the selection process.

-Also, the candidates called for interview are required to produce all relevant original documents in proof of details furnished in their applications submitted on-line, at the time of interview.
-Failing to do so may the candidate’s interview will stand canceled.
+Also, the candidates called for interview are required to produce all relevant original documents in proof of the details furnished in their applications submitted online, at the time of the interview.
+Failing to do so may the candidate’s interview being canceled.

 ISRO Syllabus